 Awarded many #1 Rankings by Black Book for specialty specific EHR systems.

 If pricing is your main consideration when looking for a new EHR, then Office Ally should be on your short list.
-Office Ally offers an EHR at a low cost, but with plenty of nice features.
+The Office Ally cost is low, but the EHR has plenty of nice features.

 They are also well known for Practice Mate which is their free Practice Management solution.
 And even more so for their Office Ally Clearinghouse which can be free in some cases.
 To top things off, they also have a free Patient Portal.